Treaty Investor Visas [E-2]

 1. Copy of entire Passport, including blank pages, for every person who will receive a visa.

-2. Six months of bank statements to show control over the money which will be used for the
+2. Six months of bank statements to show the source and the investor's control over the money used for the investment.
+If the

-4. Copy of bank statements for United States bank accounts to show deposits.
+4. Copies of bank statements for United States bank accounts to show deposits.

 5. Resume (CV) for the investor.